iamrommel/profile/README.md

-# profile
-Gatsby site for my profile
+This is a profile site hosted on netlify to show my profile